Connect with us

 The most compelling evidence of Medicaid’s disappointing effect on health is from a lottery that Oregon used to expand Medicaid to some able-bodied, lower-income, uninsured adults.
 The winners of the lottery gained Medicaid enrollment, and the losers did not.
 It turns out that the lottery winners used more health care, but they did not experience physical health benefits as compared to the losers.

-Crucially, during the first three years of the Medicaid expansion, expectancy worsened in expansion states relative to non-expansion states.
+Crucially, during the first three years of the Medicaid expansion, life expectancy worsened in expansion states relative to non-expansion states.
 More people died of drug overdoses in expansion states.
 According to Sam Quinones’ book Dreamland, Medicaid fueled the opioid crisis.
 Quinones wrote, “The card provides health insurance through Medicaid, and part of that insurance pays for medicine—whatever pills a doctor deems an insured patient needs.”

 One problem with Medicaid expansion is that expansion causes a surge in demand for medical services.
 However, there is not a corresponding increase in the number of doctors or nurses treating patients.
 This results in some people with pressing medical needs being crowded out by people with less pressing needs—harming overall population health outcomes.